mozilla/data-docs/tools/spark.md

 For jumping into working with Spark RDD's, we recommend reading the [Spark Programming Guide](https://spark.apache.org/docs/latest/programming-guide.html).

-### Spark SQL and Spark Dataframes/Datasets
+### Spark SQL and Spark DataFrames/Datasets

 Spark also supports traditional SQL, along with special data structures that require schemas.
-The Spark SQL API can be accessed with the
+The Spark SQL API can be accessed with the `spark` object.
-\`spark\` object.
 For example:

 `   longitudinal = spark.sql('SELECT * FROM longitudinal')`

 creates a DataFrame that contains all the longitudinal data.
-A Spark DataFrame is essentially a distributed table, a la Pandas or R Dataframes.
+A Spark DataFrame is essentially a distributed table, a la Pandas or R DataFrames.
 Under the covers they are an RDD of Row objects, and thus the entirety of the RDD API is available for DataFrames, as well as a DataFrame specific API.
-For example, a sql-like way to get the count of a specific OS:
+For example, a SQL-like way to get the count of a specific OS:

 `   longitudinal.select("os").where("os = 'Darwin'").count()`